mskp/log-ingestion-and-querying-system/README.md

 # Log Ingestion and Querying System

-A full-stack application for ingesting, storing, and querying log data in real-time.
-Built with Express.js backend and Next.js frontend, featuring WebSocket integration for live updates and analytics dashboard.
+A full-stack application for ingesting, storing, and querying log data.
+Built with Express.js backend and Next.js frontend.

 ## 🎥 Demo Video